Contact

 Biography

-Dr. Zhou joined the University of Dundee as a Lecturer in January 2023.
+Dr. Zhou is a Lecturer (Assistant Professor) of Mechanical and Industrial Engineering at the University of Dundee.
 He obtained his PhD degree from the Department of Mechanical Engineering, Imperial College London.
-Prior to this, he held a BEng degree in Engineering Mechanics, and MSc degree in Solid Mechanics from Peking University.
-His PhD study was funded by the President’s PhD Scholarship of Imperial College London, and his PhD thesis was awarded the 'Unwin Postgraduate Prize' by the Department of Mechanical Engineering, in recognition of the best thesis submitted in the academic year 2019.
+Prior to this, he held a BEng degree in Engineering Mechanics from Huazhong University of Science and Technology, and MSc degree in Solid Mechanics from Peking University.
+His PhD study was funded by the President’s PhD Scholarship of Imperial College London, and his PhD thesis was awarded the Unwin Postgraduate Prize by the Department of Mechanical Engineering for the best PhD thesis of the year.

 Research

-2. Porous functionally graded materials and structures
+2. Lightweight porous functionally graded materials and structures

 3. Li-ion battery electrode materials and electric vehicles